J-sephB-lt-n/dbt-example/README.md

 rm databases/*
 ```

-Although it is outside the repo, my ~/.dbt/profiles.yml looks like this:
+although it is outside the repo, my ~/.dbt/profiles.yml looks like this:

 ```yaml
 dbt_example: